- 0.1 Prime Minister of Pakistan list with Care Takers

 He remained Acting Prime Minister for 3 Months.

-In those elections, Mohammad Nawaz Shareef won from the back of Pakistan Muslim League (N) and support of Islami Jamhoori Ittihad which was changed later.
+In those elections, Mohammad Nawaz Shareef won from the back of the Pakistan Muslim League (N) and support of Islami Jamhoori Ittihad which was changed later.

 He turned Pakistan Muslim League into Pakistan Muslim League (N).